manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 Agent mirror statistics window size, in seconds.
 Optional, default is 60.

-For a distributed index with agent mirrors in it (see more in `remote agents <agent>`), master tracks several different per-mirror counters.
+For a distributed index with agent mirrors in it (see more in :ref:`remote agents <agent>`), master tracks several different per-mirror counters.
 These counters are then used for failover and balancing.
 (Master picks the best mirror to use based on